-Richard O'Dair specialises in employment law (including professional regulation) and immigration.
+Richard O'Dair specialises in employment law and Human Rights, representing both employers and employees.

 As an employment lawyer, Richard has appeared in the Employment Tribunals, the Employment Appeal Tribunal, the High Court, the Court of Appeal and the Supreme Court.
-He is particularly sought after for advice on discrimination law and TUPE.
+He has been involved in making an application to the ECHR.
+His particular interests are discrimination law, whistleblowing and the influence of human rights on the law of unfair dismissal.

 - Employee Competition & Protection of Confidential Information